greg-js/arch-wiki-md-repo/wiki/_content/english/ThinkFinger.md

 account		required	pam_unix.so
 password	required	pam_unix.so
 session		required	pam_unix.so
 ```

 ### /etc/pam.d/su

-Change this file to confirm the *su* command with a finger-swipe!
+Change this file to confirm the `su` command with a finger-swipe:

+ `/etc/pam.d/su`
 ```
 #%PAM-1.0
 auth            sufficient      pam_rootok.so